Build a form with Rewst's Form Builder

 Last updated

 A reference option is a dynamic field pulled directly from predefined actions.
-It works well for straightforward data retrieval but may require conversion to a workflow-generated option for data manipulation, as this doesn't give any filtering options and will pull directly from the API endpoint.
+It works well for straightforward data retrieval, but may require conversion to a workflow-generated option for data manipulation, as this doesn't give any filtering options and will pull directly from the API endpoint.

-Selecting the Microsoft Graph
+Selecting the Microsoft Graph integration to list all users.

-for the list contents.
-Ultimately it can be whatever you want it to be, using Jinja to manipulate that output correctly.
-The ID
+In this image, what is shown to the user is what is set as the label for the list contents.
+Ultimately, it can be whatever you want it to be, using Jinja to manipulate that output correctly.
+The ID is the value or unique ID of what the workflow is referencing for its future actions.

-Default options can be selected for a form field linked to a workflow by following these steps:
+Default options can be selected for a form field linked to a workflow by following these steps.

 Add a boolean property to each option result.

-Define the boolean property for the Default Selected Field
+Define the boolean property for the Default Selected Field value.

 Sample data returned by a workflow: